-As seen above in table 3, the Gantt chart contains the future planned time frames for the project task.
+As seen in Table 4, the Gantt chart contains the future planned time frames for the project task.
 The Gantt chart contains blue arrows to signify the critical path.
 This is the minimal amount of time to complete the project, which is roughly 208 days.
 These dates were selected to have extra room in order to account for any delays that may occur.
-For a Gantt chart with more detailed dates, please refer to appendix A.
+For a Gantt chart with more detailed dates, please refer to appendix A-1.